 With Zyro tools, you can create a professional-looking personal website without coding or technical know-how.

 To build a personal website using Zyro:

-- Set up a Zyro account, then navigate to Templates.
+- Join Zyro, then navigate to Templates.

 - Click Preview to see how the site looks, then click Publish site once you’re satisfied with it.

-- Congratulations, you have created your first website with Zyro.
+- Congratulations!
+You have created your first website with Zyro.